AdamaJava/adamajava/docs/qpileup/index.md

 ~~~~

 #### [HDF5 file](hdf.md)
 HDF5 is a binary file format that allows for high-speed random access to very large datasets.
-The data stored in the qpileup HDF5 file conceptually fits into 3 categories:
+The data stored in the qpileup HDF5 file conceptually
-* [position](hdf.md) - which relates to the reference genome,
-* [strand summary](hdf.md) - which holds the per-base metrics derived from the reads in the the BAMs added to the HDF5 file,
-* [metadata](hdf.md) - which is a log of the bootstrap/add/remove operations that have been applied to the HDF5.
+fits into 3 categories: [position](hdf.md), [strand summary](hdf.md) and [metadata](hdf.md).
+Here HDF5 file must have .h5 extension.

 #### [Modes](ini.md)
 Mode | Description